Fagioli all’uccelletto are essentially Italian baked beans, they are flavoured with sage & garlic and are a perfect side or even lunch recipe!

 Fresh is definitely better but you can use dried sage at a push.
 I would use half a teaspoon of dried sage to sub for the 6 leaves that this recipe calls for.

-I’ve even served them alongside my very British cheese and potato pie!
+I’ve also served them alongside my very British cheese and potato pie!

 As for lunch or a snack, just toast off some bread and boom a Britsh classic… Beans on toast baby and you could even go fancy and make your own ciabatta!